Young men in the service of their country: Frank, Jack, Mike, Dave and Matt

 In the 1880 Census, James R. Maybee is shown living with his widowed mother (Caroline Maybee), brother and 9 year old daughter (Caroline) in West Salem, Mercer County, Pennsylvania.
 In 1890, Caroline (Callie) married Everett Fenn, had three sons (Charles, Ralph and George) and died in 1948 at the age of 77.
 Callie Fenn is shown as widowed in the 1940 Ohio Census, living on her farm in Trumbull County, Ohio.
 Her youngest son, George and his wife Ruby are living with her.

 Anna Everhart died on February 2, 1875 and is also buried in the Good Cemetery outside of Taberville in St. Clair County, Missouri.
 Here is a photo of her headstone.
 It reads "Anna, Wife of Jacob Everhart, Born March 15, 1822 in 1890, Died February 2, 1875."
-The whereabouts and date of death of Jacob Everhart is still unknown (2012).
-Although it is thought that Jacob Everhart later worked in Melbourne, Missouri (Harrison Co.) as a blacksmith and was buried there, no records have been found to substantiate the story.
+The whereabouts and date of death of Jacob Everhart is still unknown (2013).
+Although it was said that Jacob Everhart later worked in Melbourne, Missouri (Harrison Co.) as a blacksmith and was buried there, no records have been found to substantiate the story.

 In the 1870 Census for DeKalb County, Indiana, Benjamin and Anna Wise have a child, Andrew Everhart, age 4, who was born in Indiana.
 In the 1860 Census, the same family has a daughter, Mary, age 11, who is not present in 1870 and could have been the mother of Andrew.
 In the 1880 Census, Andrew is still living with the family, and there is an indication that his parents may have come came from Germany.
 It is unknown whether or not this Andrew Everhart was a relative.